Barr testifies before Congress for first time since Mueller summary

 Attorney General Barr to face questions from Democrats on Mueller reportApril 9, 201902:32

-While Barr’s opening statement, released ahead of his appearance, was focused on the 2020 budget request for his department, lawmakers on the Democratic-controlled committee planned to press him on the Mueller report.
+While Barr’s opening statement was focused on the 2020 budget request for his department, lawmakers on the Democratic-controlled committee pressed him on the Mueller report.

 Subcommittee chairman Rep. José Serrano, D-N.Y., in his own opening statement, said the panel "could not hold this hearing without mentioning the elephant in the room" — the Mueller report.